cohere-coop/just-enough-unix-command-line/en-US/src/redirection-and-pipes.md

 # Command Line Tutorials – Redirection &amp; Pipes

-Hey there, hackers!
-By now, you're becoming pretty proficient at the command line, but if this is your first time here, you should check out the [previous parts]("http://quickleft.com/blog/command-line-tutorials-finding-grepping") in this series.

-Today we're going to look at a few basic operators that your shell supports.
+This chapter we're going to look at a few basic operators that your shell supports.
 The operators we're examining allow you to send a command's output to different places, like files or even other commands.
 Formally, this is called "redirection", and it's one of Bash's coolest features.

 For a quick example, let's try putting our current directory's filepath into a file, just for safekeeping: